 During the early years of her presidency, Sister Pat faced the question of co-ed enrollment.
 Following an extensive study, the Board of Trustees voted to accept males into the Women’s College and rename it the College of Undergraduate Studies.
 Sister led the transition and the first male residents arrived on campus in 2005.
 One result of the enrollment of full-time males was the challenge of expanding both sports programs and sports facilities.

 The lighter side of these years included the arrival on campus of a film crew in the summer of 2007.
-The story of the Mighty Macs was translated to celluloid history and many areas of the buildings and grounds, as well as faculty, staff and students became part of the adventure.
+The story of the Mighty Macs who won the first national women’s college basketball championship was translated to celluloid history, and many areas of the buildings and grounds, as well as faculty, staff and students, became part of the adventure.
 At about the same time as the release of the film in 2011, three trophies, representing the team’s achievements, appeared in the foyer of Alumnae Hall.
 A few years later (2014) the Naismith Memorial Basketball Hall of Fame trophy was added to the display.

 Behind the scenes of the coed transition and the celebration of basketball success, the university, under Sister Pat’s leadership, continued the daily undergraduate and graduate development of new programs and majors.
 Tangible evidence of the growth can be seen in student enrollment as well as the Draper Walsh Stadium (2006) and the Lillian Lettiere Admission and Financial Aid Building (2012).